When the Body Suddenly Feels Heavy: The Reality of Feeling Sleepy After Sex

 Prolactin and Postcoital Fatigue

 Research shows that prolactin—a hormone linked to sexual satiety—spikes after orgasm.
-Higher prolactin levels are strongly associated with post-orgasm tiredness and reduced arousal, as noted in a study by Brody & Krüger (2006).
+Higher prolactin levels are strongly associated with post-orgasm tiredness and reduced arousal, as described in research by Brody and Krüger (2006).

 Oxytocin, Calmness, and Sleepiness

-Oxytocin also interacts with melatonin, deepening the urge to sleep.
-That warm, melty, “sink into the sheets” feeling isn’t poetic.
-It’s chemical.
+Oxytocin also interacts with melatonin, deepening the body’s readiness for sleep.
+That warm, heavy, “sink into the sheets” sensation isn’t poetic—it’s chemical.
+The body is gently guiding itself toward safety, stillness, and repair.

 Dopamine and the Emotional Quiet